SurriyaGokul/ML_Assignment4/README.md

 ## Model Evaluation Insights

 ### 1. Are the results as expected?
 Why or why not?
-- **Analysis**:
-  - If the model performed well, it aligns with expectations given the dataset's quality and the chosen model architecture.
+- Yes, the results align with expectations due to the following observations:
-  - If the model underperforms, potential reasons could be:
-    - **Insufficient Data**: The dataset might not have enough samples to capture the variability.
-    - **Imbalanced Classes**: Some classes may be underrepresented, causing the model to struggle with accurate predictions for those classes.
-    - **Overfitting**: The model might be overfitting the training data, leading to poor generalization on the test set.
+  - Deeper models (e.g., VGG16) tend to perform better because they can capture more complex features due to the increased number of layers.
+  - VGG16 with all layers fine-tuned achieves the highest testing accuracy (0.95), demonstrating the power of transfer learning when fully tuning a pre-trained network.
+  - VGG1 performs worse than the other models because it is too shallow to capture complex patterns, despite having the highest parameter count due to its fully connected layers.

 ### 2. Does data augmentation help?
 Why or why not?
-- **Analysis**:
-  - Data augmentation generally helps by introducing variations in the training data, allowing the model to learn robust features and improve generalization.
-  - Augmentation techniques such as rotation, flipping, and brightness adjustments can help the model handle different variations in real-world scenarios.
+- *In this case, with data augmentation (VGG3_aug) there was slight decrease in training loss((0.18 vs. 0.20 for VGG3) but it did not help improve testing accuracy (0.75 vs. 0.775 for VGG3).
+Possible reasons include:
+  - The dataset might already have sufficient variability, making augmentation redundant.
-  - However, excessive or irrelevant augmentation can introduce noise, potentially decreasing performance by misleading the model during training.
+  - Augmentation can introduce noise, potentially decreasing performance by misleading the model during training.
+  - With a small dataset, data augmentation helps primarily when the model underfits, which doesn’t seem to be the issue here.

 ### 3. Does it matter how many epochs you fine-tune the model?
 Why or why not?
 - **Analysis**: